Cluster admin guide

 Upgrades

-From one alpha (or one minor release) to the next.
+From one patch release to the next.

 The controller runs a rolling-update orchestrator that walks every node in turn: drain → install → restart → verify, then move on.
 From the Admin Console → Updates, pick the target version and start; the orchestrator handles the sequence and reports per-node status.